Nolan roots 'Interstellar' epic in family drama with McConaughey

-LOS ANGELES (Reuters) - For his first journey into a galaxy far, far away, director Christopher Nolan wanted to tether himself to something close to home.
+LOS ANGELES, Nov 3 (Reuters) - For his first journey into a galaxy far, far away, director Christopher Nolan wanted to tether himself to something close to home.

 In his daughter, he found inspiration for a lead character in “Interstellar,” Nolan’s big-budget epic space adventure rooted in intimate family drama.